NHSDigital/software-engineering-quality-framework/continuous-improvement.md

 Improving processes:

-*	reduces waste leading to improved efficiency and productivity.
+*	Reduces waste, leading to improved efficiency and productivity.
-*	improves quality and reduce error rates.
+*	Improves quality and reduce error rates.
-*	leads to happier people and improved engagement, retention, and recruitment.
+*	Leads to happier people and improved engagement, retention, and recruitment.

 It takes continuous effort to maintain and evolve processes in response to challenges and changing circumstances.
-Without this effort, productivity and quality decline over time.
+Without this sustained effort, productivity and quality decline over time.

 ### Control technical debt

 Technical debt arises due to processes or practices in the past, but has an ongoing impact on the present.

 Technical debt:
-*	leads to bugs and loss of reliability.
+*	Leads to bugs and loss of reliability.
-*	means changes take longer.
+*	Means changes take longer.
-*	makes it harder to predict how long any given change will take.
+*	Makes it harder to predict how long any given change will take.
-*	causes dissatisfaction and disengagement in the team.
+*	Causes dissatisfaction and disengagement in the team.

 Without sustained improvement effort these all get worse over time, reducing capacity to deliver features.
-If little or no tech debt improvement work is done, delivery may initially be faster, but over time it becomes progressively slower and less predictable.
+If little or no tech debt improvement work is done, delivery may initially be faster but over time it becomes progressively slower and less predictable.

 ## Identifying improvement opportunities